2023 Best Electrical Engineering Bachelor's Degree Schools in the Middle Atlantic Region

 Full Electrical Engineering at Villanova University Report

-With a ranking of #9, George Washington University did quite well on this year’s best schools for electrical engineering students working on their bachelor’s degree.
-Located in the large city of Washington, GWU is a private not-for-profit school with a fairly large student population.
+George Washington University did quite well in this year’s ranking of the best places for electrical engineering students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the city of Washington, GWU is a private not-for-profit school with a very large student population.

 Read full report on Electrical Engineering at George Washington University